moosetechnology/moosetechnology.github.io/src/content/docs/users/moosequery/index.md

 * Manipulate the gathered associations
 * Change the scope of entities (move from classes to the parent package or the children methods)

-In this documentation, we detail the use of the DSL.
+In this documentation, we detail the use of the DSL (Domain Specific Language).
 With this tool, you will be able to query your Moose model, for example, to:
-* Get the children of an entity (Exploring a containment tree)
+* Get the contained entities/containers of an entity (Exploring a containment tree)
 * Get all the associations contained in a class (Navigating associations)
 * Get all the entities who depend on a specific entity (Manipulating the gathered associations)
 * Get all the methods contained in a package in a Java model, including those in inner/anonymous classes (Changing scope)

-In order for the query system to work, we need to have a model with a meta description (that we cann acces via the method #`mooseDescription`) that has the right `container`, `source` and `target` properties.
+In order for the query system to work, we need to have a model with a meta description (that we cann acces via the method `#mooseDescription`) that has the right `container`, `source` and `target` properties.
 In order to set those properties, you can check the documentation on

 ## Exploring a Containment Tree

+> Note: In reality we have a containment DAG, but for the simplicity of the documentation we will refer to it as a containment tree because most entities can only have one parent.

-It is possible to navigate the containment DAG of a model easily with Moose Query.
+It is possible to navigate the containment tree of a model easily with Moose Query.

 This documentation will be divided into two parts:
 - An explanation of the MooseQuery DSL to create queries